 In the midst of what seems like chaos, God sends people and signs to remind Mary & Joseph that he was at work and that Jesus is the son of God.

-If you take Jesus out of the Christmas story then it is probably one of the saddest stories you will ever hear.
+If you take Jesus out of the Christmas story then it is probably one of the most tragic stories you will ever hear.
 We need to understand this and see that God is at work in the pain and uncertainty of life.
-If we follow him, he doesn’t promised us an easy ride but he does promise that he will be with us, leading and giving us what we need to carry on.
+If we follow Jesus, he doesn’t promised us an easy ride but he does promise that he will be with us, leading and giving us what we need to carry on.

 There are a lot of terrible things happening in the world at the moment and our prayer should be that we would look to Jesus and the hope and peace that only he can bring in amongst the evil that we see.

 We need to remember that it was into this mess, stress, angst and darkness, that the light and the hope of the world was born.